Louis Fieser: Overview

+Fieser was elected to the American Academy of Arts and Sciences in 1933, the United States National Academy of Sciences in 1940, and the American Philosophical Society in 1941.

 During World War II Fieser was partly responsible for a military experiment that went disastrously awry.
 Project X-ray was a scheme to drop a great number of bats with small incendiary charges with a timed fuse attached over Japan to start widespread fires.
 After the bats nested in housing and factories, the timed fuses would ignite the incendiary charges (napalm) and start the fires.
 During a test run, a number of the bats escaped and ignited Carlsbad Airfield's hangars, barracks, and a general's car.
 "The accidental incineration of Carlsbad Auxiliary Army Airfield by incendiary bats was both a high and a low for Project X-Ray."
 Fieser omitted the account of the fires from his own account of the bat tests.

-Dow Chemical began producing his formula for Napalm during World War II.
-The use of Napalm during the Vietnam War stirred controversy.
+Dow Chemical began producing his formula for napalm during World War II.
+The use of napalm during the Vietnam War stirred controversy.
 Fieser, however, was unapologetic for its creation.
-He stated, "I have no right to judge the morality of Napalm just because I invented it."
+He stated, "I have no right to judge the morality of napalm just because I invented it."

 In 1962 he served on the U.S. Surgeon General's Advisory Committee that in 1964 issued a report on the relationship between smoking and health.
 Fieser was a chain smoker, and only after he was diagnosed with lung cancer in 1965 and recovered did he quit the habit and start to actively promote the committee's conclusions.

 Fieser was the graduate advisor of 1987 Nobel laureate Donald J. Cram.